an3ol/Basic_Digital_Circuits_using_Verilog_HDL/README.md

         - Mealy Machine
         - Moore Machine

+- Acknowledgement

 # Combinational Circuits

 ## Adder
 ---
+An adder is a digital electronic circuit that performs addition of binary numbers.
+It is a fundamental component in digital computer systems and is used to add two binary numbers together.
+Adders can be designed to add binary numbers of various lengths, from single-bit addition to adding multi-bit numbers.
 ### Half Adder
 ---
+A half adder adds two binary digits (bits) and produces a sum and a carry output.
+It can handle one-bit additions but does not account for any carry from previous stages.
 ### Design
 ```Verilog
 module HalfAdder(